🙋

 Those failures will be logged for future investigations and they'll be stored in a DLQ (dead-letter queue) so you can re-drive them later for example after solving the problem (e.g. fixin logic issue or fixing RPC downtime), to make sure all events processed.

-Can I have higher capacity for my resources both for ingestion, processing or Graph/SQL access if we have more load requirements?
+Can I have higher capacity for my resources both for ingestion, processing or aggregations if we have more load requirements?

 Flair's architecture is elastic, meaning that you can scale capacity as needed, up to millions of transactions per second and petabytes of data (which is unlikely to be produced by current limited chains architectures, even on L2s).